The Holocaust in German-occupied Serbia: The Holocaust

-Anti-Semitic regulations
+Antisemitic regulations

 Jews were rounded up by the Germans after the Axis invasion of Yugoslavia.

 On 16 April 1941, before the Royal Yugoslav Army formally capitulated, Wilhelm Fuchs – commander of the Einsatzgruppe Serbia based in Belgrade – ordered the registration of the city's Jews.
 His order stated that all those who did not register would be shot.
 Shortly after, Field Commander Colonel von Keisenberg issued a decree which limited their freedom of movement.
 On 29 April 1941, the Chief of the German Military Administration in Serbia, Harald Turner issued the order to register all Jews and Gypsies throughout German-occupied Serbia.
 The order prescribed the wearing of yellow armbands, introduced forced labor and curfew, limited access to food and other provisions and banned the use of public transport.

-On 30 May, the German Military Commander in Serbia, Helmuth Förster, issued the main race laws - The Regulation Concerning Jews and Gypsies (Verordnung Betreffend Die Juden Und Zigeuner), which defined who is considered Jewish and Gypsy.
+On 30 May, the German Military Commander in Serbia, Helmuth Förster, issued the main race laws – The Regulation Concerning Jews and Gypsies (Verordnung Betreffend Die Juden Und Zigeuner), which defined who is considered Jewish and Gypsy.
 The law excluded Jews and Roma from public and economic life, their property was seized, they were obliged to register in special lists (Judenregister and Zigeunerlisten) and for forced labor.
 In addition, the order prescribed the obligatory wearing of yellow tape for Jews and Roma, and prohibited them from working in public institutions or in professions such as law, medicine, dentistry, veterinary medicine and pharmacy, as well as visiting cinemas, theaters, entertainment venues, public baths, sports fields and markets.

 Beginning of persecution

 Jews arrested in Belgrade in 1941.

 Already in the initial days of the occupation, members of the German Einsatzgruppe Jugoslawien started breaking into and looting Jewish businesses.
-Later these businesses were confiscated, per German anti-Semitic regulations, often turned over to the control of local Volksdeutsche.
+Later these businesses were confiscated, per German antisemitic regulations, often turned over to the control of local Volksdeutsche.
 All other Jewish real estate and personal property, plus religious properties, were also confiscated.
-A special form of theft was “the contribution”, amounting to 12 million dinars, which Belgrade Jews were forced to pay, for the “damages to Germans of the April War, which the Jews caused”.
-In addition, the Germans forced Belgrade Jews to pay 1,400,000 dinars into a “Fund for the suppression of Jewish-Communist actions”.
+A special form of theft was "the contribution", amounting to 12 million dinars, which Belgrade Jews were forced to pay, for the "damages to Germans of the April War, which the Jews caused".
+In addition, the Germans forced Belgrade Jews to pay 1,400,000 dinars into a "Fund for the suppression of Jewish-Communist actions".
 Germans and Volksdeutsche mistreated and beat Jews on the streets, while in Belgrade Volksdeutsche and Ljotić-ites captured older Jews, bestially mistreating them.
 Germans, with the help of Volksdeutsche and Ljotić-ites destroyed and desecrated Jewish temples.
 The Germans conscripted all Jewish men between ages 14 and 60, and all Jewish women between 16 and 40, to perform forced labor for 17 and 18 hours a day, without rest.
 They were forced to do the most difficult work, including remove with their bare hands the debris and bodies left from the extensive German bombardment of Belgrade.
 Those who could not keep up, were shot by the German guards.